MissionSbinnala/ExtractableHopper/README.md

 ## Compatibility
 Tested on Stardew Valley 1.5.6, Windows, single-player and local multiplayer.
 Should work for other operating systems too.
-Compatibility with other mods is not tested, but should work unless mod patches same method `Object.minutesElapsed` as Hopper extractor mod.
+Compatibility with other mods is not tested, but should work unless mod patches same method `Object.minutesElapsed` as Hopper Extractor mod.